akg002/TwitterFeed/README.md

 Example Android App showing the use of Fabric TwitterKit.
 This app searches the #hashtag provided.

-Update the API keys in strings.xml file.
+Update the API keys in manifest and strings.xml .